tbjgolden/array-pack/README.md

 ## Notes

-For items with a size larger than the specified 'Bin max size', they will be placed in their own bin.
+For items with a size larger than the specified 'Bin Max Size', they will be placed in their own bin.